ezecodes/crtemp/readme.md

 # App generator
-This cli app scaffolds code structures and generates the required files for a predefined app niche.
+This cli app generates code templates

 ## Instalation
 Run `npm install crtemp` in the terminal to install the package